Jack Concannon

-John Joseph "Jack" Concannon Jr. (February 25, 1943 – November 28, 2005) was an American football quarterback in the National Football League (NFL) for the Philadelphia Eagles, Chicago Bears, Dallas Cowboys, Green Bay Packers, and Detroit Lions.
+John Joseph Concannon Jr. (February 25, 1943 – November 28, 2005) was an American professional football quarterback in the National Football League (NFL) for the Philadelphia Eagles, Chicago Bears, Dallas Cowboys, Green Bay Packers, and Detroit Lions.
 He played college football at Boston College.

-Early years
+Early life

 Concannon attended Matignon High School, where he practiced football, baseball, and basketball.

 He accepted a football scholarship from Boston College.
 He also was a pitcher for the baseball team.
 He played halfback and quarterback.
 In the last game of the football season as a freshman, he sustained a potential career-ending back injury, which required surgery (bone fusion) and to be placed in a half body cast for six weeks.

 As a sophomore, he wasn't allowed any contact in practice until the month of November.
 He was a third-string quarterback and tallied 10-of-23 completions (43.5%) for 162 yards, 3 interceptions, 14 carries for 29 yards and one touchdown.
 He also played basketball after the football season was over.

 As a junior, he was named the starter at quarterback.
 He recorded 97-of-181 completions (53.6%), 1,450 yards, 15 passing touchdowns, 6 interceptions, 91 carries for 293 yards and 5 rushing touchdowns.
 He finished fifth in the nation in total offense and tied Terry Baker for the nation's lead in touchdown passes with 15.

-As a senior, he posted 85-of-192 completions (44.3%) for 1,328 yards, 8 touchdowns passes, 9 interceptions, 94 carries for 281 yards and 6 rushing touchdowns.
+As a senior, he posted 85-of-192 completions (44.3%) for 1,328 yards, 8 touchdown passes, 9 interceptions, 94 carries for 281 yards and 6 rushing touchdowns.
 He became the first school athlete to receive the Thomas F. Scanlan Award (outstanding senior scholar-athlete), the Harry Agganis Award (outstanding senior player in New England) and the O'Melia Award (outstanding player of the annual BC-Holy Cross game).
 He was named the Most Valuable Player in the North-South Shrine Game.

 Concannon finished his college career with 192-of-396 completions for 2,940 yards, 23 touchdowns and 18 interceptions.
 Demonstrating his versatility, he also gained 603 rushing yards and 12 rushing touchdowns.

 In 1973, he was inducted into the Boston College Varsity Club Hall of Fame.